solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 `Determining Vote Safety From a Snapshot and Tower` section for more details) to vote for.

-6) Periodically send canary transactions to the cluster using the validator's local recent blockhash.
+7) Periodically send canary transactions to the cluster using the validator's local recent blockhash.

-7) Wait for the following criteria.
+8) Wait for the following criteria.
 While waiting, set a new root every time 2/3 of the cluster's stake roots a bank.
 This allows the validator to prune its state and also calculate leader schedules as it moves across epochs.
 Even if the validator appears on the leader schedule, it does not produce blocks while waiting.

-   1) Verify threshold commitment from the trusted validators on `snapshot_root`.
-See the `Trusted Validator Set` section for details.

-   2) Observe a canary transaction in a bank that some threshold of trusted validator stake has voted on at least once.
+   1) Observe a canary transaction in a bank that some threshold of trusted validator stake has voted on at least once.
 Call this `trusted_bank`.

-   3) The current working bank has `bank.slot > first_votable_slot`
+   2) The current working bank has `bank.slot > first_votable_slot`

-8) Start the normal voting process, voting for any slot that satisfies `bank.slot > first_votable_slot`
+9) Start the normal voting process, voting for any slot that satisfies `bank.slot > first_votable_slot`